FerAiwa/SpaceBattle/README.md

 # Spaceship Battle

-3rd challenge at Hack a BOS course!
+3rd challenge at Hack a BOS bootcamp!
 A space war simulator! 👾🎮

 ## Live Demo